-Writing an A+ Philosophy of Education Statement
+Writing an A+ Teaching Philosophy Statement

 - Your perception of teaching: Here you describe what teaching means to you, your teaching processes, and how you can facilitate those processes as an educator.
 Issues such as motivating students, facilitating the learning process, how to challenge students academically, and how to support their learning abilities should be addressed.

 - Your perception of learning: Here you try and describe what learning means to you and what exactly happens in a learning situation.
 You can either use metaphors to draw comparisons with known philosophies, or you can directly relate what you think happens during a learning session based on your personal experiences as an educator.

 - Your teaching goals: In this section you describe your goals for your students and also list the various talents or skills that you expect your students to acquire through your teaching.
 In addition to the goals that you have set for your students, you should also provide the rationale behind these goals and how you will keep changing the goals to meet the growing learning needs of your students.

 - Executing your teaching philosophy of education statement:The most important component of your teaching philosophy is your elaboration of the different activities that you will implement to enable your students to achieve their goals.
 You have to illustrate how your perceptions of teaching and learning will be translated into real time class assignments.

 - Your growth as a teacher: In order to continue growing professionally, teachers need to set goals for themselves and also outline their ways to achieve these goals.
 The personal goals that you have set for yourself as an educator should thus be mentioned in your statement of teaching philosophy.

 A Few Tips on Formatting your Teaching Philosophy Statement

 - Ensure that it is not more than 2 pages long, unless a detailed description has been asked for.

 - Write in the present tense and in an active voice as it is easiest to read and relate to.